 Recall the last time you jumped into a cold pool.
 Things tend to… shrink up.
 To keep foreign objects out of your precious pores, you want to go through the same shrinking process by splashing your face with cold water as soon as you put your blade down.

-Zoolander was right, and, at the end of the day, don’t we all just want that Blue Steel look?
 Go the extra mile and moisturize your skin, and before grabbing any old cream it’s important to note two aspects of your moisturizer selection.
 The first, which should go without saying, is that it should be engineered for your face.
 Body and hand cream is specifically meant to for those portions of your manly frame.
 Your face, on the other hand, is much more delicate, and requires a softer formula.
 Second, your moisturizer of choice shouldn’t contain any alcohol, fragrances, or menthol.
 “Those ingredients will sting your skin, and can irritate existing razor bumps,” Mia Duchnowski, Creator of Oars + Alps skincare.
 The brand offers an aloe-based cream that helps skin retain its moisture.
 “If your skin is dry it will attract razor bumps,” she added.
 “Smooth, moisturized skin does not.”
 If you fail to moisturize, you risk the loss of collagen and reduction in elasticity, in addition to signs of aging, like lines and wrinkles.

-If it’s too late, and you’ve found yourself here to find out what to put on razor bumps, then you’re in luck.
+If it’s too late, and you’ve come here to find out what to put on razor bumps, then you’re in luck.
 While there may not be one almighty razor bumps cure, there are several remedies you can try at home with items easily found in your medicine cabinet or refrigerator.

-- First, be sure not to itch the affected area, and apply a cold compress to reduce inflammation.
+Be sure not to itch the affected area, and apply a cold compress to reduce inflammation.

-- Second, disinfect the area with diluted apple cider vinegar, or a layer of Lidocaine or Neosporin.
+Disinfect the area with diluted apple cider vinegar, or a layer of Lidocaine or Neosporin.

-- Third, you need to hydrate and heal.
+You need to hydrate and heal.
 Treat your razor bumps like sunburn, and seal them up under a layer of aloe vera or, oddly enough, honey.
 These will lock in moisture, and reduce itching.

 Moving forward, don’t shave the irritated area and avoid any products with alcohol, which can burn your skin, and, as we learned, remove moisture.